• Skip to primary navigation

 The Green Tea Monkey Bread is a wonderful addition to weekend brunch.
 Balls of yeast-raised dough are dipped in butter, then coated in green tea sugar before arranging in a well-greased bundt pan.
 Before serving, the bread is drizzled with a Yuja (yuzu) glaze and topped with chopped pistachios.

-Siguemchi Namul (Seasoned Spinach) on two white plates with a mortar and pestle in the background filled with crushed sesame seeds.
+Close up of Sigeumchi Namul (Korean Seasoned Spinach) on a white plate with a mortar and pestle in the background.

 Excerpt from Judy Joo’s Korean Soul Food